p-savciucc/html-clone-detector/README.md

 ## Short Description
 A high-performance, scalable tool that detects and groups visually similar (“clone”) HTML documents based on how they render in a web browser.

 ## Long Description
-The main purpose of this project is to identify and group HTML files that appear visually identical in a headless browser, even if their underlying code differs slightly.
-The solution leverages:
+This project detects and groups visually similar HTML documents based on how they render in a headless browser, even if their source code differs slightly.

+It uses:
-- **Rust** for high-speed logic and clustering mechanisms (DBSCAN or similar).
+- **Rust** for fast clustering logic and parallel processing (e.g., DBSCAN)
-- **Node.js + Puppeteer** for rendering HTML in a headless browser, extracting visible text, and capturing screenshots.
+- **Node.js + Puppeteer** for headless rendering, visible text extraction, and screenshots
-- A custom similarity analysis module that calculates and groups “clone sets” of HTML documents.
+- A custom similarity engine to form "clone sets" based on visual and textual features

-In real-world scenarios, multiple web pages may share structural or textual content but differ in small code details.
-This project focuses on efficiency, parallelization, and consistent data extraction to form coherent clusters of similar pages.
+In practice, many web pages look identical despite structural code differences.
+This solution emphasizes scalability, parallelism, and reliable data extraction to create accurate, consistent clusters of similar pages.
+---

+### 🧠 Ultra-Compact Summary: Hybrid HTML Clustering

+**Hybrid HTML Clustering Algorithm** combines text and visual analysis:

+1. **Text**: Extracts TF-IDF from content (tokenization + stop-word removal) and compares with cosine similarity
+2. **Images**: Builds color histograms from screenshots and uses histogram intersection for comparison
+3. **Adaptive Clustering**: Uses an incremental threshold-based algorithm with real-time centroid updates
+4. **Parallelization**: Efficient processing of large datasets via **Rayon**
+5. **Robustness**: Error logging, data validation, and non-blocking resource management

+**Unique Approach**: Smart fusion of textual semantics and visual appearance with strong focus on scalability and precision.

+---

+### ⚙️ Node.js Renderer Summary

+**Advanced Preprocessing Pipeline**:

+1. **Parallel rendering**: Utilizes Puppeteer with a configurable pool of headless browsers
+2. **Performance optimizations**:
+   - Caches requests
+   - Blocks unnecessary resources (images, CSS)
+   - Downscales resolution (800x600 @ 0.5x)
+3. **Content extraction**:
+   - Captures JPEG screenshots (80% quality)
+   - Extracts clean text (excluding JS/CSS)
+4. **Resource management**:
+   - Real-time progress with ETA
+   - Structured error logging
+   - File output grouped by tiers

+**Rust Core Integration**:
+Prepares raw data (text + screenshots) and streams it to the clustering system.

+**Scalability**:
+Capable of processing thousands of HTML files using smart parallelism and efficient resource handling.

 ---